shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 This film would be Sylvie's fifth, and the riskiest project yet.
 It was something rather ambitious, a high-tech thriller with filming locations all over the country.
 Yesterday she had left town to wrap up the last week of shooting; when she returned, she would begin the laborious editing process, and with any luck the movie would be released next year.

 It seemed like ages ago, when Henry had discovered the script for the film.
 There on the shelf in the laundry room, he had found a stack of typed pages rolled into a tube, held together by a rubber band.
-Sylvie had taken Sophie on an errand run, and wouldn't be back for several hours.
+Sylvie had taken Holly on an errand run, and wouldn't be back for several hours.
 He had unrolled the thick bundle and started to read.
 Some pages were heavily scarred with red ink, others with just a couple of inscrutable underlines and question marks.
 A scene towards the end of the screenplay had caught his eye, a few lines of dialogue circled three or four times over.
 In the margin, a cartoon drawing of a girl with buggy eyes and a slightly upturned nose that could only be his daughter.

-That night, after putting Sophie to bed, he had opened a bottle of wine, presented a half-full glass to Sylvie with one hand, and the rolled up manuscript with the other.
+That night, after putting Holly to bed, he had opened a bottle of wine, presented a half-full glass to Sylvie with one hand, and the rolled up manuscript with the other.

 Sylvie, it turned out, had sketched out a tremendous plan for this film - extravagant sets, innovative scenes, a handful of big-name stars.
 It had been Henry who encouraged her to seek investors from her old contacts in publishing.
 That was a short couple of years ago; now, Sylvie's sketch was nearly complete.

 ***

-Henry sat on the edge of the bed, Sophie lying on her pillow in Beatrix Potter pajamas.
+Henry sat on the edge of the bed, Holly lying on her pillow in Beatrix Potter pajamas.
 She had remembered, thank goodness, to take her shoes off befor climbing in.
 There they lay in the corner, underneath the director's chair with her name monogrammed in big, swoopy letters on the back.

 "I was thinking of something just now, Poppet.
 Do you suppose that the song you heard on the radio was Stephie's climbing song?"

 "Perhaps.
 Or maybe it was just another song, with the same tune."

 Henry stood up and paced for a bit, watching his daughter from the mirror above her dresser.
 He tried to remember what it was they had listened to on the radio, attempted to whistle it.
 "Like that?
-Was that Sophie's tune, Poppet?"
+Was that Holly's tune, Poppet?"

-Sophie smiled, her eyelids heavy.
+Holly smiled, her eyelids heavy.
 "Yes, I think that must have been it, Papa.
 Only - don't call me Poppet, please."

-Henry winced, but Sophie hadn't seen it; her eyes were already closed.
+Henry winced, but Holly hadn't seen it; her eyes were already closed.
 "Why not?" he asked, slowly enunciating the sounds.

 "Well, I'm not really your puppet, am I?"
 She had turned over, facing the lamp on her bedside table, and pulled the chain to turn it off.
-"I'm just your Sophie, you see."
+"I'm just your Holly, you see."

 He walked to the door, hesitated for a moment for a moment.
 Finally he sighed and stepped out.

-"Very well, Sophie.
+"Very well, Holly.
 Sweet dreams."